chrisclark/blog/content/actually-understanding-timezones-in-postgres-applications.md

 1. Use only TIMESTAMP WITH TIME ZONE fields.
 2. Remember that Postgres doesn't store time zones; it just normalizes tz-aware timestamps to UTC.
-4. Know what time zone your session is using.
+3. Know what time zone your session is using.
 It might be set deep in your application code, or in a config file, or in an env var.
 For your own sanity, make sure all connections to a given database use the same session time zone.
-5. Rely on your session's time zone when possible, rather than using AT TIME ZONE operators in your queries.
+4. Rely on your session's time zone when possible, rather than using AT TIME ZONE operators in your queries.
+5. Don't ever use AT TIME ZONE transformations on *date* fields.
+Only on *datetime* fields, if at all.
 6. Be aware that offsets and time zones are not the same.
 Most of the time it doesn't matter, until it suddenly does.